ITU-BDSA2025-GROUP12/Chirp/docs/report.md

 ## Team Work
-Insert a screenshot of your project board before hand-in:
+**Insert a screenshot of your project board before hand-in:**
 ![Project Board](images/project-board.png)

-Which tasks are unresolved?
+   **Which tasks are unresolved?**
 As a user you are able to download data about your account, however it is not completely resolved, as the user will not be able to download a list of their cheeps, who they follow and who follows them.
 We have created a CheepDTO class but it is not in use.
 Our program has not been security hardened and is vulnerable to XSS and SQL injection attacks.
 Therefore, the program is not as secure as we would ideally like it to be.

-What features are missing?
+   **What features are missing?**
 Additionally we are missing wild-style features.
 We would have liked to implement the "like" button.
 First we would have added a way to store likes in our database, and then make sure a user only can like a cheep once, by storing which user liked the cheep.
 The button itself would be added next to each cheep in the webpage, and when a user clicks it, the page sends a POST request to the server.
 The server sees who is logged-in and which cheep is liked, then saves it in the database.
 The page should reload then and show the "like" on the cheep.

-Your workflow from issue creation → development → review → merge The way we would aim to work was by meeting and talking about the requirements of the current week.
+   **Your workflow from issue creation → development → review → merge** The way we would aim to work was by meeting and talking about the requirements of the current week.
 We would then randomly distribute tasks and each group member would be responsible for creating issues corresponding to their weekly task.
 Some weeks we would meet to code together, depending on what the week required, where one person would host a Code With Me and everyone would join to code.
 Other weeks we worked separately where each member would do their assigned tasks.
 Since some weeks required everything to be done in order it would cause members to wait for each other to finish tasks.
 Later in the development a lot of meetings aimed to be online where members worked separately on features that were missing.
 When a new feature was made or a new bug was corrected, a pull request would be made.
 The team member, who opened it, would write in our group chat “I opened a pull request” and whoever would be available to review the code first would do it.
 In some instances multiple people have reviewed a code but in most cases only one reviewed before merging the pull request.

 ## How to Make Chirp!
 Work Locally
-Describe step-by-step how to clone and run the Chirp! application locally:
+**Describe step-by-step how to clone and run the Chirp! application locally:**
    - Clone instructions
    - Commands to run
    - Required tools or dependencies
    - Expected output or behavior

-- '
-If you want to run the Chirp! application locally you will have to follow these steps:
+**If you want to run the Chirp! application locally you will have to follow these steps:**
    1. Clone the repository to your laptop by using the command git clone https://github.com/ITU-BDSA2025-GROUP12/Chirp in your windows or
    2. You will need .NET version 8 installed on your device to run the program.
    3. To run the program change your directory to "Chirp/Src/Chirp.Web"
    4. Write dotnet run in the command line.

 You should expect a localhost link in your terminal.
 Press it to open up a webpage, where you can start making an account and send cheeps.

 ## How to Run Test Suite Locally
-Describe how to run your test suites:

-- Required steps
-- How to execute tests
-- What types of tests you have (unit, integration, etc.)
-- What they test
+----MANGLER-----

 # Ethics